New York Personal Injury Lawyer

 A case begins with consultation and investigation.
 Evidence is gathered, witnesses are interviewed, and medical records are reviewed.
 From there, a demand is presented to the insurance company.

 Negotiation follows.
-Many cases resolve here, but only if the insurer takes the claim seriously.
+Many cases resolve at this stage, but only if the insurer takes the claim seriously.

 If not, a lawsuit is filed.
 Discovery begins.
 Depositions are taken.
 Experts are brought in.
 The case moves toward trial.

-In Westchester County, most cases are handled in the Westchester County Supreme Court at 111 Dr. Martin Luther King Jr. Blvd in White Plains.
-Some cases may proceed in federal court through the Southern District of New York (White Plains Division).
+In Westchester County, many cases are handled in the Westchester County Supreme Court at 111 Dr. Martin Luther King Jr. Blvd in White Plains.
+Some cases may proceed in federal court through the Southern District of New York, White Plains Division.

 Timing matters.
 Most claims must be filed within three years under CPLR § 214, but claims against municipalities require a Notice of Claim within 90 days under GML § 50-e.